pyca/bcrypt/README.rst

 Alternatives
 ============
-While bcrypt remains a good choice for password storage depending on your specific use case you may also want to consider using scrypt (either via `standard library`_ or a pypi package) or argon2id via `argon2_cffi`_.
+While bcrypt remains a good choice for password storage depending on your specific use case you may also want to consider using scrypt (either via `standard library`_ or `cryptography`_) or argon2id via `argon2_cffi`_.

 Changelog
 =========